-Figure 10-3.
+Figure 9-3.
 On-chip Data SRAM Access Cycles

-10.4 EEPROM Data Memory
+9.4.
+EEPROM Data Memory

-The ATmega324PB contains 1K bytes of data EEPROM memory.
+The ATmega324PA contains 1K bytes of data EEPROM memory.
 It is organized as a separate data space, in which single bytes can be read and written.
-The access between the EEPROM and the CPU is described in the following, specifying the EEPROM Address registers, the EEPROM Data register, and the EEPROM Control register.
+The EEPROM has an endurance of at least 100,000 write/erase cycles.
+The access between the EEPROM and the CPU is described in the following, specifying the EEPROM Address Registers, the EEPROM Data Register, and the EEPROM Control Register.